loverajoel/jstips/README.md

 # Tips list

-## #17 - node.js: run a module if it is not require'd
+## #17 - Node.js: Run a module if it is not required

 > 2016-01-17 by [@odsdq](https://twitter.com/odsdq)